vacp2p/rfc-index/nomos/data-availability-layer.md

 - column data and commitments.
 NomosDA storage nodes join a membership based list using libp2p, to announce participation as data availability node role.
+Nodes must register during a proof of prossion stage where private keys are verified?****
 The list SHOULD be used by light nodes and
 Nomos zones to find nodes provide data availability.
 - storage nodes SHOULD be the only node assigned to a data availability `pubsub-topic`.